Everything PR News

 Share

 Cannabis communications is unlike any other consumer category.
-Federal and state law continue to operate in tension.
+Federal and state law operate in tension.
 Most major paid advertising platforms restrict or prohibit cannabis content.
 Banking, payment processing, and capital access remain partially constrained.
 The category narrative shifts as scientific, legal, and cultural understanding evolves.

 A Note on Compliance and Legal Accuracy